Better Homes & Garden Feature: Paint The Town Red

-“I see things in blocks of color, and this slab of concrete was so depressing that if we didn’t add color to it, it would take away from the cozy, hacienda feel of the space” Fitzsimmons says.
+“I see a home or project in blocks of color, and this slab of concrete was gray and depressing.
+If we didn’t add color to it, it would take away from the cozy, hacienda feeling we designed for the space” Fitzsimmons says.

 Festoon lights were draped above the new “dance floor” and yellow awnings – Bjorg’s favorite color – were hung above the balcony to provide shade on the hot, southern-exposed seating area.
 Container gardens were made of reclaimed wood and outfitted with trellises to grow climbing roses, mandevilla vines, and honeysuckle.

 Small deciduous trees, like rose of Sharon and dwarf lilac, planted in containers along the fence are changed from year to year.
 Color seating areas done in orange and yellow shades compliment the mosaic tables and the rustic feel of the floor.